brkye/brkye/README.md

-Hi there, I am Berkay Ayçiçek from Turkey.
+Hi there, I am Berkay Ayçiçek.
-My department is Computer Science and I am freshman student at Bilkent University.
+My department is Computer Science and I am a sophomore student at Bilkent University.